EthanChen-1/mhr-project/README.md

-# mhr-project
+# monster-hunter-rise-database
-Monster Hunter Rise profile project
+A full-stack project that is built in React, Spring, and MySQL

+Project Members:
+Ethan Chen